Steven-LG09/ProtoDome/README.md

 User: admin@dome.com
 Password: test2025

-- To Sign In like a Professor
+- To Sign In like a Professor with data in the system
 User: docente1
 Password: MFObbUuJ

+- To Sign In like a Professor for the first time
+User: docente2
+Password: goNs2kkI

 - To Sign In like a Student
 User: student@dome.com